 I recently met a very special pair of ears, a pair of very fluffy ears that are based just on the edge of Windsor Great Park.
 Ears many of you that follow Instagram may have seen, liked and are even avidly following as much as I am.

 ‘The Ears’, or Rock as he is known to his mum Claire, is fast becoming a bit of an Instagram sensation under the name of @life_through_the_ears .
-They currently have just over 4,000 followers on this fabulously visual social media platform but thats constantly rising… The principle is simple, it’s Claire’s view through Rock’s ears on a daily basis as they amble around the stunning landscape of Windsor Great Park and beyond.
+They currently have just under 7,000 followers on this fabulously visual social media platform but thats constantly rising… The principle is simple, it’s Claire’s view through Rock’s ears on a daily basis as they amble around the stunning landscape of Windsor Great Park and beyond.

 However, these really aren’t just any old pair of gorgeous fluffy ears as Rock has been playing a pretty large role in London ceremonial life as part of the Light Cavalry, Honourable Artillery Company.
 After well over 100 years in existence the Light Cav has absorbed or reformed a few times, today you’ll find them taking part in many public duties in and around London at events such as the Lord Mayor’s Show, the Annual Inspection and also by providing Guards at polo matches in Smiths Lawn.
 Whilst many of the horses in the Light Cav are based at this prestigious polo ground a number are owned by civilians and Light Cav supporting riders, such as Claire, and kept separately to be called upon for specific events or needs throughout the year.